 How is IoT used in healthcare?

-What does IoT mean in healthcare?
+What are 5 examples of IoT used in healthcare?

 What is the future of IoT in healthcare?